This exclusive content is part of our Healthy Conversations about Hearing Loss series. Read the content below, or download a PDF to print and share.

 People with hearing loss intuitively read lips, even if they’ve never been formally taught.
 They need to see your lips, but they also need to see your eyes and your facial expressions to pick up on non-verbal cues that color the conversation.
 Don’t lean into their ear when you talk, so they can see your entire face.
 Maintain eye contact throughout your conversation and always avoid speaking to them from another room.

-If wearing a mask prevents lipreading, try some workarounds.
+If you wear a mask at work or out of personal preference that prevents lipreading, try some workarounds.
 Face masks can be large barriers to communication for those with hearing loss, but they don’t have to be.
 At first, try to enunciate and speak louder, and use a mask with a clear window or a face shield.
 If those methods aren’t effective and the person you are speaking with is comfortable trying a distanced method, try stepping back more than 6 feet and removing masks to converse.
 When all else fails, you can use a pen and paper or the notes app on your phone.
-Check out our blogs (“Communicating Face to Face Mask” and “Better Hearing and Speech Month Focuses on the Effects of COVID-19”) for more suggestions on communicating during the pandemic.
+Check out our blogs (“Communicating Face to Face Mask” and “Better Hearing and Speech Month Focuses on the Effects of COVID-19”) for more suggestions on communicating while wearing masks.

 Make sure your face is well lit and easy to see.

 For many of the same reasons just mentioned, the lighting in the room and around your face can affect the conversation.
 Avoid standing in front of a window or other light source that causes “back lighting.”
 Take advantage of lamps or lights in the room that can help your conversation partner see your face more clearly.
 Also, keep your hands away from your face while talking.
 If you are eating, chewing, smoking, etc. while talking, your speech will be more difficult to understand.
 For those of you with beards or mustaches, don’t stroke them when speaking.